Sudhakar-Mirjeli/restful-api-development-challenge/README.md

 2. Install dependencies using `npm install`.
 3. Set up your MongoDB database.
 4. Configure environment variables for JWT secret, MongoDB connection string, etc.
-5. Run the application using `npm start`.
+5. Run the application using `npm run start-watch`.

 ## Usage
 - Use POSTman or any API testing tool to interact with the API endpoints.
-- Register users, authenticate with JWT tokens, and access protected routes as specified in the API documentation.
+- Register users, authenticate with JWT tokens,Login user, Get all users and access protected routes as specified in the API documentation.

 ## Folder Structure
 - `/controllers`: Contains logic handling incoming requests and producing responses.